LukeGrahamLandry/franca/devlog.md

 - external/curl: for mbedtls (use one Ctx+Module and just reset macros+vars each compilation unit) instead of (each c file in its own Module + .o file, then ar them together, then link that with curl.o)
   - (4.015 s ±  0.036 s) -> (3.486 s ±  0.047 s)
+- the rustc_codegen thing might actually be doable.
+  - i can compile the trivial `fn main() { return 42; }` from rust's MIR to my IR to .o file that it links.
+  - reminded me that language servers are great for learning someone else's program, should probably have one of those for my language.
+- started doing my own jinja thing for tf-psa-crypto. perhaps overkill.

 ## (Jan 24)